Monitor Your Data With Freeze Panes In Excel!

 Since our headings are in the top row, we can do the following.

-1) Scroll back to the top of the data set.
-Go to the View Tab (Step 1 in the image) and in the Window Group, click on Freeze Panes (Step 2 in the image).
+Go to the View Tab, and in the Window Group, click on Freeze Panes.

 Screenshot showing the Freeze Panes option in the Window Group in the View Tab, highlighted.

-2) Select Freeze Top Row.
+2 – Select Freeze Top Row.

 Screenshot showing the Freeze Top Row option highlighted.

-3) You will see a thin grey line along the bottom border of the entire row 1.
-This means that row 1 is frozen in place.
+3 – You will see a thin grey line along the bottom border of the entire row 1.

 Screenshot showing the thin grey line that indicates the top row has been frozen.

-4) So as you scroll down, row 1 which is the top row with the headings, will always be visible.
+4 – So as you scroll down, row 1 which is the top row with the headings, will always be visible!

 Screenshot showing that the top row is always visible.

-Freeze The First Column Only
+Freeze A Column

 Now let’s look at an example of how to freeze a specific column.